 When stars between 0.4 and 8 solar masses reach the end of their life the cores cease hydrogen fusion and begin to fuse helium into carbon.
-This represents an exponential increase in energy output and causes the star to expand into a red giant.
+Eventually the helium fuel runs out, the star cools, contracts, reheats, and then the helium shell outside the carbon core ignites in helium fusion ("helium shell flash").
+This represents an exponential increase in energy output and causes the star to expand into an A.G.B. red giant.
 In our case, the surface of our then-bloated Sun will expand to approximately Earth's orbit. (about 3 to 4 billion years from now).

 Eventually the helium fuel will begin to run out as more and more carbon is created.
 As this happens the fusion in the core will begin to "sputter", like a dying flame.
 This sputtering will push the outer layers further outward until you have the beautiful formations you see in these pictures.
 No two are alike.
 They last roughly 50,000 years (a blink of the eye in cosmic scale) and then dissipate.